 In relation to the JVCO's appeal, the Ankara 35th Civil Court of First Instance on 20 December 2022 reaffirmed the decisions by the earlier courts requiring JVCO to pay TL6,195,000 and TL5,053.84 as aforementioned together with interest, attorney's fee, decision fee and litigation expenses.
 The Ankara 12th Civil Court of First Instance rejected the JVCO's application for retrial on 28 February 2023.
-The JVCO will be appealing against the decisions of the Ankara 35th Civil Court of First Instance and the Ankara 12th Civil Court of First Instance.
+The JVCO will be appealing against the decisions of the Ankara 35th Civil Court of First Instance.